mikedeskevich/oskb/waves/README.md

 # Waves Of Strength

-A while ago, some folks from the StrongFirst community published a few sample templates for an interesting wave-the-load style program.
+A while ago, Craig Marker from the StrongFirst community published a few sample templates for an interesting wave-the-load style program.
 These were originally designed around the barbell lifts, but I've successfully used them for kettlebell work, and even have modifications that work well for multiple lifts.

-I have two waves that I borrowed from other programs [insert ref when I find it], one is the "Short Wave" which is 12 workouts - 3 days a week for 4 weeks.
-The other is the "Long Wave" which is much more volume per day and a longer cycle 18 workouts - 3 days a week for 6 weeks.
+I have two waves that I borrowed from other programs, one is the "Short Wave"<sup>1</sup> which is 12 workouts - 3 days a week for 4 weeks.
+The other is the "Long Wave"<sup>2</sup> which is much more volume per day and a longer cycle 18 workouts - 3 days a week for 6 weeks.

 Both waves were originally written for a single barbell lift and you were to put in your own low-volume, low-intensity accessory work.
 Or do some power-based kettlebell work on the off-days.
 I've made a few additions that allow you to have multiple out-of-phase waves so that you can wave multiple movements.